dqops/dqo/docs/working-with-dqo/installation/run-dqo-as-docker-container.md

 ## Prerequisites

-To run DQO as Docker container you need
+To run DQO as a Docker container you need

 - Docker running locally.
 Follow the instructions to [download and install Docker](https://docs.docker.com/get-docker/).
 - DQO Cloud account and unique identification code (API Key).
 If you want to use DQO features, such as storing data quality